Skip to content

 Show Transitive or Intransitive

-Transitive verbs are action verbs that transfer their action to an object in the sentence.
-For example, in the sentence “She ate an apple,” the verb “ate” is transitive because it is followed by the direct object “apple.”
-The action of eating is transferred to the apple, making “ate” a transitive verb.
-Without the direct object, the sentence would be incomplete and lack clarity.
+Transitive verbs are action verbs that require a direct object to receive the action.
+For example, in the sentence “She ate the apple,” the verb “ate” is transitive because it is followed by the direct object “the apple.”
+The action of eating is being performed on the apple, making it a necessary component of the sentence.

-It is important to note that some verbs can function as both transitive and intransitive, depending on how they are used in a sentence.
-For example, the verb “run” can be transitive when followed by a direct object, as in “She runs a marathon,” or intransitive when used without an object, as in “He runs every day.”
-Understanding the context in which a verb is used will help you determine whether it is transitive or intransitive.
+Some verbs can function as both transitive and intransitive depending on the context.
+For example, the verb “run” can be transitive when followed by a direct object, as in “She runs a marathon,” or intransitive when used without a direct object, as in “He runs every morning.”
+Understanding the context in which a verb is used is essential for determining its transitivity.

 Download and Print show transitive or intransitive Listed below